piyushgulwani/Insta-Analyzer/README.md

   - :two: Install it using by `pip install instagramy colorama`
   - :three: Run it using `python main.py`
 # *Features*
-  - :one: All info of username
+  - :one: All Info About User